 The description of the city of Rouen and Emma’s subsequent reaction presents a deviation from Flaubert’s depiction of the ordinary to a description that is sublime, grand, and exaggerated in nature.
 The city is not simply coming into view, it is “descending like an amphitheater…drowned in fog” (233).
 Likewise, the smog emanating from the factories is described grandiosely as “immense brown plumes” (233).
 This visual imagery and subsequent auditory references such as the “rumbling of the foundries” creates a very sensory experience for the reader, something that is not present in the more realistic parts of the passage (233).
 Additionally, there is a shift in tense during this passage.
 While Emma’s journey before and after the Hirondelle is presented in the imperfect tense, characterized by the repetitious passage of time and the use of ‘would’, Flaubert’s description of the city is presented in the simple past tense.
 The word ‘rose’ in “the open country rose beyond in a monotonous sweep” versus the use of the phrase ‘had been rising’ implies a sense of immediacy to the city as it comes into view (233) contributing to its emphasis in the passage.
 This deviation in writing and use of the simple past tense casts highlights just how important the of Rouen is as compared to other generic objects such as the ‘elm’, ‘barn’ and ‘signpost’ that appeared repetitively in the imperfect tense (232).
-Through this change in tense, as well as the sublime imagery used, Rouen is presented, at least on the surface, as significantly overexaggerated metropolis.
+Through this change in tense, as well as the sublime imagery used, Rouen is presented, at least on the surface, as significantly exaggerated metropolis.
 Emma would absorb this view of Rouen which would nonetheless be undermined by later literary realism in the passage.